mnagaso/TomoATT/examples/eg1_seismic_tomography/README.md

 Reference:
 citation

+Python modules are required to initiate the inversion and to plot final results:
+- h5py
+- PyTomoAT
+- Pygmt
+- gmt

+Run this example:

-2. Run bash script `bash run_this_example.sh` to execute the test.
+1. Run bash script `bash run_this_example.sh` to execute the test.

-3. After inversion, run `plot_output.py` to plot the results.
+2. After inversion, run `plot_output.py` to plot the results.

 The target model: